markcot/pands-project/README.md

 data set.

 ## Detailed Data Investigation
 To compare the data in more detail I created some options to create plots of the data.
 I wrote code to display plots of the data to compare 'Sepal Length vs. Sepal Width' and 'Petal Length vs. Petal Width'.
 In V1_05, I used code adapted from websites ([E], [J], [K] & [M]) to plot scatter plot for the three groups using 3 different colours.
 Refer to Figure 1 and Figure 2 as described below.

 In V1_06, I edited the size of the graphs.
 In V1_07 I add a function plot_df_sca_comp() to shorten the program code and reuse the ploting code within the function.
 I also added Figure 3 and Figure 4 as described below.

+In V1_07, I created additional columns in the dataframes comparing ratios of Sepal Length/Width versus Petal Length/Width, Sepal/Petal Length versus Sepal/Petal Width and Sepal Length/Petal Width versus Sepal Width/Petal Length displayed the results in Figures 5, 6 and 7.

 ### Detailed Data Analysis